Why Probabilistic Forecasting Is Better for Inventory Optimization

 Nucleus Research says that inventory optimization is best understood as “a form of predictive analytics.”
 They say that best-in-class probabilistic (also referred to as “stochastic”) planning systems do the most accurate job of predicting the amount and type of stock to carry at the item-location level.

 Global prescription lens manufacturer Shamir Optical’s use of probabilistic forecasting illustrates how probability-based systems enable companies to be more “service-driven”.
 Rather than a “one size fits all” inventory policy, by leveraging the demand patterns described above, Shamir used what’s known as “mix optimization” to create a blend of different service level targets for each individual SKU in each location.
 For example, instead of assigning all SKUs in a class a 98% service level, a global 98% target is achieved by optimally setting individual SKUs service levels at 95%, 97%, 99.5%, etc., achieving the same overall objective with far less inventory expense.
 The firm reduced inventory levels by more than 25 percent overall while consistently achieving service levels exceeding 99 percent.
-See the full story here.
+Read the Shamir Optical supply chain story here.

 Probabilistic forecasting yields not just better forecasts, but leads to a host of inventory planning and optimization benefits as well, such better addressing specific demand patterns, long tail demand, complex supply chains, and achieving aggressive service level targets.
 It’s clearly a winning approach to demand forecasting.